← Blog13 May 20266 min readHiring

 A $200/hr senior US developer bills $8,000–$12,000 across 6 weeks for a landing page.
 A remote studio ships the same scope for $260 in 10 days.
 Here's the trade-off, honestly.

-Worth the rate if you're hiring for a long-term engineering function.
-Not worth it if you're hiring to ship one landing page.
+This is worth $200/hour if you're hiring for a long-term engineering function.
+It is not worth $200/hour if you're hiring to ship one landing page that needs to be live by next month's launch.

-What you get from a remote 10-day studio
+What you actually get from a remote 10-day studio

 When the $200/hr dev still wins

-If your scope is a defined deliverable — landing page, marketing site, MVP — send it to us.
+If your scope is a defined deliverable — landing page, marketing site, MVP front-end — send it to us.
 The remote 10-day model is built for exactly this.
+If your scope is "we need an engineer," hire one and don't shop for studios.
+Different jobs.

 Common questions